MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Cost effectiveness is one of the key success factors for IoT projects.
 In a typical IoT solution, devices generate large quantities of telemetry that they send to the cloud for cloud technologies to process and store.
 How you develop devices and applications, handle large volumes of data, and design your architecture affects overall costs.

-Because an IoT solution is a multilayered technology stack, there are many cost-saving factors to consider and many opportunities to optimize costs.
+Because an IoT solution is a multilayered technology stack, there are many cost-saving factors to consider, and many opportunities to optimize costs.
 Cost optimization is a process of closed-loop cost control that needs to be continuously monitored, analyzed, and improved throughout a solution lifecycle.

 The [Microsoft Well-Architected Framework cost optimization](../cost/index.yml) documents provide generic cost optimization principles.
 IoT projects include cloud technologies, so review [Cloud Cost Optimization](https://azure.microsoft.com/overview/cost-optimization/#ways-to-optimize) for overall guidance about cloud costs.
-This article focuses on IoT-specific factors that add to the generic guidance.
+This article provides IoT-specific guidelines that expand the generic guidance.

-Apply the following design principles to build cost effective IoT solutions:
+Apply the following practices to design, build, and operate cost effective IoT solutions:

 - Understand total cost of ownership (TCO) by accounting for both direct and indirect costs when planning.
 - Use best industry-standard strategies and approaches for IoT technology areas that have their own ecosystems.
 - Define implementation plans for each IoT Well-Architected Framework architecture layer.
 - Establish ongoing activities to monitor and optimize costs after you implement your solution.

-IoT solution requirements are the key criteria for architecture decisions.
+Solution requirements are the key criteria for IoT architecture decisions.
 You can separate requirements into functional and operational requirements.
-Separate the cost considerations for each type of requirements, because functional requirements determine system design, while operational requirements affect system architecture.
+Separate the cost considerations for each type of requirement, because functional requirements determine system design, while operational requirements affect system architecture.
 Develop multiple use cases based on requirements and compare them before finalizing your design.

-IoT costs are a tradeoff between various technology options.
-Sometimes it's not a simple comparison, because IoT is an end-to-end system.
-Consider the cost benefits of synergy when reconciling multiple services and technologies.
-For example, Azure IoT Central works with Plug and Play, or you can use device twins to handle events in Azure Digital Twins.

-In some areas, a one-time cost can be more effective than recurring costs.
-For example, in security where hacking techniques are always changing, it can be best to import a reliable commercial operating system and module such as Azure Sphere.
-For a one-time payment, such services provide ongoing monthly device security patches.

 This article presents cost considerations for various combinations of Azure IoT services and technologies.
-The article doesn't discuss cost optimization for specific industries or use cases like connected factories, predictive maintenance, or remote monitoring.
+For cost optimization for specific industries or use cases like connected factories, predictive maintenance, or remote monitoring, see the relevant documentation.

 ## Assess cost optimization in your IoT workload